ritika-gurjar/ritika-gurjar/README.md

 ## Hi there 👋

+Thank you for visiting my GitHub profile!

+- Junior at Northeastern University studying Computer Engineering and Computer Science
+-
 <!--
 **ritika-gurjar/ritika-gurjar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.